Dalejosne/yaOS/README.md

 + cd build/html
 + firefox index.html

-## OVER
+## OTHER
-If someone know how to do it under macos or windows, if he(she) could tell us how to do it would be nice.
+If someone know how to do it under macos or windows, if he(or she) could tell us how to do it would be nice.